 6. Tell us a bit more about your rugby academy.
 Where is it based and what age groups do you cater for?

-7. You are more than just a rugby player; you are a qualified English teacher as well.
+7. You are more than just a rugby player; you’re involved with Children’s Homes and charity work.
 Would you say educating people about rugby is your main aim?

 No, I believe in coaching the person inside the player before you try to coach him the rugby side of things.
 If things are in place off the field, everything will be in place on the field.
 That I strongly believe in.
 Boys must know they must learn respect for others, for older people and their parents.
 They must thank their parents for what they have done for them and given them.
 Also not be too manly to think you can’t hug and kiss your mother and father and tell them everyday that you love them very much.
 All our parents need to hear those words!!!